panzerdp/dmitripavlutin.com/posts/156-vue-show-hide-element/index.md

 Unfortunately, you cannot use `v-show` directive because it applies only `display: none` style.

 But a viable solution is to use `:class` binding, which is pretty flexible in Vue.
-When the object literal `{ className: boolValue }` is assigned to the `:class`, Vue would apply the `"className"` as a class to the element if `boolValue` is `true`.
+When the object literal `{ className: boolValue }` is assigned to the `:class`, Vue applies the `"className"` as a class to the element if `boolValue` is `true`.

 Let's create a CSS class `invisible` having the `visibility: hidden` style.
 Then, using the `:class` binding and an object literal you can apply the `invisible` class to an element: